lkottom/CS121_Final_Project/README.md

 4. View order history to check order status

 ## Notes
+- **Important:** A complete list of all equipment available for manufacturing is provided in the PDF file: `equipment_to_manufacturer.pdf`.
+This provides the data on which manufacturer makes which piece of equipment (useful for referencing which manufacturer to log in as to approve a specific order)
 - Administrator accounts are pre-configured in the database and cannot be created manually.
 - All passwords are encrypted using MySQL's password hashing functions.
 - When an order is rejected, the system automatically returns the stock to the inventory through a database trigger.